deodandem/1134/content/docs/Schedule/_index.md

 {{< details Guidelines open>}}
  Presentations are opportunities for you to share what you have been working on and stay accountable during the final stretch of writing for this course.
 Here are some constraints:
- * Each presentation block is half the class, or 25 minutes.
+ * Each presentation block is 16-25 min.
 You may designate as little as 5 minutes or as much as 20 minutes to presenting.
 Remaining time will be dedicated to discussion.
  * Assign up to 2 pages of prose + 14 lines of poetry for the class to read prior to your presentation.
 If you want to share more, designate excerpts for your classmates to focus on.
 Submit the materials to me at least two days in advance so I can distribute them.
 Earlier is better.
  * During your presentation, recite the poems you are dealing with; if you are writing about multiple poems or long poems, you may delegate (have someone in the class read them out) and/or present shorter excerpts.